“Nobody Died At Sandy Hook”

 “And I’ve see a lot of the pictures and so on, and some of the pictures don’t match up, especially the one of the Parkers in the White House.
 And it looks like to me that’s Sarah Parker sitting there that’s, you know, supposed to be a victim.” pg.
 108

-The photo of Madeline and Obama is discussed in greater detail in Chapter Five.
+For anyone who wants the full breakdown of this particular claim, the photo of Madeline with Obama is covered in greater detail in Chapter Five.

 “What do you think of this privacy issue that has been bandied about by the authorities, that all the privacy needs to be respected, and you can’t reveal this or that…?
 P – That to me just adds more fuel to the fire because that’s not what you do in the normal situation of an incident command system.” pg.
 110